 Giving thanks and praise are examples of acts of humble worship – I acknowledge God as the provider.

-Be Committed to growing in Christlikeness can also be known as faithful, focused, and wholehearted.
+Be Faithful to growing in Christlikeness can also be known as committed, focused, and wholehearted.

 Key Verse for the Tenth Step to Spiritual Maturity